alvyn-ly/DoTLeaflet/README.md

  - This is called when Google Search Bar’s geocoder returns a result depending on what is typed into the Search Bar.
 It provides the Longitude, Latitude, Address, and Address Components.
  - A Longitude, Latitude, Address, and Address Components will be passed into the function, in that order.

+## 5. To-Do List and Comments

+Map To-do List

+- Driving Route overlay.
+Point A to Point B where existing.
+RESOURCE FOUND, WAITING ON FULL IMPLEMENTATION
+- Different Project Layers (Ask Paolo or Robert)
+	- Icon Templates with color-fill RESOURCE FOUND, WAITING ON IMPLEMENTATION
+- Search by Shop (Future)

+----------- NEW PROJECT TASKS -----------

+- Re-implement the 'click for info' function for markers.
+Div-markers, preferably.
+- Find a fix for the esri special layers.

+Credit is given where credit is due, I take no credit for the base resources this toolkit makes use of.